 The class takes place at the Friends' Meeting House, Orchard Road, Great Malvern WR14 3DA.
 Beginners to this tradition come at 7.00pm to learn the Samatha meditation practice which is structured and guided.
 This teaching therefore happens over a few months, gradually building up confidence and skill.
 There is opportunity to talk with the teacher about how practice is going on a one-to-one basis.

 Classes are held on the 2nd and 4th Mondays of the month, and on 5th Mondays when they occur.
-Classes started again on January 14th and will continue to July 21st; you can join a class at any time.
+Classes finish soon for a summer break and will start again on September 9th.You can join a class at any time.

 Experienced meditators arrive later, currently at 7.45 pm.
 They join the beginners for coffee/tea and conversation on some aspect of Buddhist teaching before they meet for a group meditation practice.
 At an appropriate time newcomers are invited to stay for this part of the evening to share in the experience of a long group practice.